rubyaustralia/roro/2018/201807-rorosyd.md

 ^
 - Open up an issue at the RORO Github repo and tell us about the talk you want to submit, or feel free to message any of the organisers.<br />
-- The repo now also has 7 extra presentation requests added, so check them out if you're looking for an idea to do a talk about.
+- The repo has presentation requests added, so check them out if you're looking for an idea to do a talk about.
 - Remember, It is *good* to throw yourself out of your comfort zone and try something different, and who knows, you might even end up liking it and wanting to do more.<br />